 - Won a jury trial in a Title VII gender discrimination case in the Eastern District of New York

 - Won a jury trial in a professional negligence and breach of contract action in New York State Supreme Court, Westchester County

 - Obtained dismissal on summary judgment of age discrimination claims in New York State Supreme Court, Queens County

 Anne also devotes a considerable amount of time to various pro bono efforts.
 She has represented an individual from The Gambia in a defensive asylum application, as well as represented a death row inmate in his post-conviction efforts to have his death sentence vacated.
-In addition, she represents a non-profit organization that partners with third world artisans to help them build sustainable businesses.
+In addition, she represents a non-profit organization that partners with artisans in developing economies to help them build sustainable and ethical businesses.

-Anne currently is serving as the co-chair of the Ethics and Professionalism Committee of the New York State Bar Association’s Commercial and Federal Litigation Section.
-She is also the Treasurer of the New York State Bar Association’s Commercial and Federal Litigation Section.
+Anne is the Vice Chair of the New York State Bar Association’s Commercial and Federal Litigation Section.

 In 2013 – 2016, Anne was selected for inclusion in the New York Super Lawyers - Rising Stars® lists.